steve-cqu/networking/linux.md

 In large networks, there can be significant hardware differences between routers and hosts, but conceptually in our simplified model of a network, it is whether the device forwards or not.

-## ping: testing network communications
+## ping: Testing network communications

 ping is a widely used tool to test layer 3 network communications, i.e., to check that a destination host or router is reachable using ICMP.
 It also reports the round-trip-time (as well as other information).
 Simply specific the destination IP address, e.g.: